Updated January 2022

 Chinese New Year Traditions

-A lot of the traditions are based on superstition and myth.
-Through the years, this has all evolved to common practices that people follow blindly as that is the way it has always been done.
+A lot of the traditions around Chinese New Year are based on superstition and myth.
+Through the years, this has all evolved into common practices that people follow blindly as that is the way it has always been done.

 You are also supposed to place a bet on something or gamble to open your luck for the year so head to the nearest bookies or get out the mahjong set.

 Every year, Trafalgar Square will be the centre of the Lunar New Year celebrations where there will be dancing, singing, lion dances and fireworks.
 All around Chinatown, the local businesses will be hosting their own events along Gerard Street, Wardour Street and Shaftesbury Avenue.

 You will usually find lion and dragon dances accompanied by loud drums (and sometimes firecrackers).
 Not this year but hopefully this will return next year.
 Many restaurants and businesses around Chinatown will invite a lion dance to their door as it is supposed to scare away the evil spirits and brings good luck.
 These are usually performed by kung fu troupes trained in acrobatics and special kung fu moves.

 Celebrate the year of Tiger with Taiwan

 Location: Market Mezzanine @ Old Spitalfields Market (Above Flying Tiger & The Real Greek)

 Get a bottle of the Zymurgorium’s Mandarin Dynasty Oriental gin, distilled from 8 lucky botanicals: Juniper, Coriander, Sichuan Pepper, Cassia, Cloves, Fennel Seeds, Star Anise & Mandarin.